-- 1. Computers are now known as Computing devices 200.20 Uniform Grants Guidance (UGG) 2 C.F.R.
+- Computers are now known as Computing devices 200.20 Uniform Grants Guidance (UGG) 2 C.F.R.
 Part 200 - 2.
 Computing devices are now classified as Supplies UGG 200.94 and will be treated as Non-Capitalized Equipment for Inventory

-Computing devices means machines used to acquire, store, analyze, process, and publish data and other information electronically, including accessories (or "peripherals") for printing, transmitting and receiving, or storing electronic information.
-UGG 200.20 Examples: desktop, laptops, notebooks, tablets, hardware including keyboards, mouse, monitors, printers, fax machines, and routers.
-Flash drives and power strips are considered regular materials and supplies.
+Computing devices are machines used to acquire, store, analyze, process, and publish data and other information electronically, including accessories (or "peripherals") for printing, transmitting and receiving, or storing electronic information.
+UGG 200.20 Examples: desktop, laptops, notebooks, tablets, hardware including keyboards, mouse, monitors, multi-functional printers and routers.

+Flash drives, power strips, earbuds or headphones less than \$30 are considered instructional materials and supplies.